dijkm88/ms1/README.md

 ## Technology used ##
 - - - -
+The project uses ###Auto Prefixer### to make sure code is aligned on all different browsers -  [Auto Prefixer](https://autoprefixer.github.io/ "Autoprefixer CSS online")
+The project uses ###Fancybox### for both the gallery section and the certification section -  [Fancybox](http://fancyapps.com/fancybox/3/ "Fancybox 3")
+The project uses ###Material Design for Bootstrap### MDB Bootstrap 4.8.5 -  [MDB](https://mdbootstrap.com/ "MDB")
+The project also used ###Font Awesome - release 5.8.2 ### to supply icons -  [Font Awesome](https://fontawesome.com/ "Font Awesome")
+The project uses ###Google Fonts### to style the website fonts -  [Google Fonts](https://fonts.google.com/ "Google Fonts")

 ## Testing ##
 - - - -

 ## Deployment ##
 - - - -
+This project was created by using [Adobe Dreamweaver](https://www.adobe.com/ie/products/dreamweaver.html "Adobe Dreamweaver"), and commited and pushed to GitHub by using [git --everything-is-local](https://git-scm.com/download/win "git --everything-is-local"), which allowed to push to GitHub after installation on local machine.

 ## Credits ##
 - - - -